-- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Governing Body; - Regular reviews by the Finance and Estate Portfolio of reports which indicate financial performance against the forecasts and of major purchase plans; capital works and expenditure programmes; - Setting targets to measure financial and other performance. - Clearly defining purchasing (asset purchase or capital investment) guidelines; - Delegation of authority and segregation of duties; - Identification and management of risks.
+- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Governing Body; - Regular reviews by the Finance and Estate Portfolio of reports which indicate financial performance against the forecasts and of major purchase plans; capital works and expenditure programmes; - Setting targets to measure financial and other performance. - Clearly defining purchasing (asset purchase or capital investment) guidelines; - Identification and management of risks.

-The Governing Body has considered the need for a specific internal control function and has appointed R Willcocks as the Internal Auditor.
+The Governing Body has considered the need for a specific internal control function and has appointed Griffin Chartered Accountant's as the Internal Auditor.